C-Hipple/harpoon.el/docs/usage.rst

    (harpoon-open-or-create)

-This will open the ``~/harpoon-el`` file in a buffer, allowing you to manually edit the list of files.
+This will open the ``~/harpoon-el`` file in a buffer, allowing you to manually edit the list of files/buffers.

 Example Workflow
 ---------------

-1. Open a file you want to add to your harpoon list
+1. Open a buffer you want to add to your harpoon list, whether it's visiting a file or running a process.
 2. Add it to a position: ``(harpoon-add-file-or-buffer 1)``
 3. Later, quickly switch to it: ``(harpoon-open-entry 1)``